STLA Investors Have Opportunity to Lead Stellantis N.V. Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-6, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Stellantis N.V. ("Stellantis" or the "Company") (NYSE: STLA).
+LOS ANGELES, Sept.
+12, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Stellantis N.V. ("Stellantis" or the "Company") (NYSE: STLA).

 Class Period: February 15, 2024 – July 24, 2024